unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 I have also implemented the 0x436 & 0x439 filtering, but it does not seem to be invoked in my car.

 Power consumption is not great, around 50ma running and 20ma in sleep/stop mode.<BR>
-The CAN drivers on these boards (TJA1050) do not have a low power standby mode.<BR>
+The CAN drivers on these boards (VP1050?) seem to have pin 8 (S) permanently connected to Gnd.<BR>
-Unlike the original Chinese CAN module which uses a TJA1042.
+If this is a clone of the TI SN65HVD1050, it forces "high-speed mode" and has the highest consumption (typ.
+50mA).<BR>
+Tying this to vcc should enable "listen-only silent mode" (typ.
+6mA), which would be great combined with STM32 sleep/stop mode.

 ## Future Work